sheyoshida/media-journal/README.md

 # The App:

 Throughout the process, I was mindful of adopting an MVP strategy which ensured that the first round of features were practical.
-I also made an effort to ensure that our UI experience was unique and incorporated collection view cells and a fun [folding tab bar controller](https://github.com/Yalantis/FoldingTabBar.iOS) and custom animation with [Facebook's POP](https://github.com/facebook/pop) files.
+I also made an effort to ensure that our UI experience was unique and incorporated collection view cells, a fun [folding tab bar controller](https://github.com/Yalantis/FoldingTabBar.iOS) and custom animation with
+[Facebook's POP](https://github.com/facebook/pop) files.
 To keep our data from vanishing I learned how easy it is to use [Parse](https://github.com/ParsePlatform/Parse-SDK-iOS-OSX).
-Later, my team incorporated the [Facebook SDK](https://github.com/facebook/facebook-ios-sdk) which adds a social element; users can share their new discoveries and "swipe to delete" functionality.
+Later, my team incorporated the [Facebook SDK](https://github.com/facebook/facebook-ios-sdk) which adds a social element; users can share their new discoveries.

 ![the app](https://cloud.githubusercontent.com/assets/12483412/10743260/523336a6-7c08-11e5-9b4b-dd312d2de2b3.png)